 How to prepare for the GED (124kb)

-For students who wish to take the GED® test in calendar year 2013, you may take the test three times regardless of how many times you took the test in 2012.
+For students who wish to take the GED® test in calendar year 2013, you may take the test four times regardless of how many times you took the test in 2012.

 The New York State GED® Testing Office of the New York State Education Department coordinates GED® Test administration throughout New York State.
 The Office is responsible for all aspects of GED® Testing, including:Scoring of all GED® Test materials;